ddtraveller/TEFLTools/README.md

-# TEFLTools: TEFL course material for English language, Regenerative Living and Holistic Practices in Timor-Leste
+# TEFLTools: TEFL course material for English language, Regenerative Living, Holistic Practices, Programming and Technology in Timor-Leste
+## materiál kursu TEMF ba lian Ingles, Moris Rejenerativu, Pratika Holistika, Programa no Teknolojia iha Timor-Leste.

 This repository is a comprehensive collection of educational materials focused on regenerative living, holistic healing practices, and permaculture approaches tailored for Timor-Leste.
 It also includes resources for software development, cultural studies, fiction writing, and TEFL (Teaching English as a Foreign Language) content.